Bigomby/f2k/README.md

 #### Applications/engine ID (`applications`, `engines`)

-`kafka-netflow` can translate applications and engine ID if you specify a list with them, like:
+`rsflow` can translate applications and engine ID if you specify a list with them, like:

 - &lt;hosts-path&gt;/engines